SteeltoeOSS/Documentation/api/v3/configuration/placeholder-provider.md

     }
     public static IWebHost BuildWebHost(string[] args) =>
         WebHost.CreateDefaultBuilder(args)
-            .UseCloudFoundryHosting()
+            .UseCloudHosting()
             .AddPlaceholderResolver()
             .UseStartup<Startup>()
             .Build();
 }
 ```

->NOTE: It is important to understand that the Placeholder resolver works by wrapping and replacing the existing configuration providers already added to the `ConfigurationBuilder`.
+>It is important to understand that the Placeholder resolver works by wrapping and replacing the existing configuration providers already added to the `ConfigurationBuilder`.
 As a result you typically will want to add it as the last provider.

 ### Access Configuration Data